Frustrated with your website? You are not alone.

 It is best to embrace what you need to know or learn and get down to it.
 It can be scary sometimes, but that’s how you learn and accomplish things you never thought possible.

-We then work together to prioritize the skills you want to learn, and we dive in.
-We put in the hard work — all of it.
+We then work to prioritize the skills you want to learn, and you dive in.
+You put in the hard work—all of it.

 Your Success is Equal to Your Commitment

-Right now, I have four websites.
-And I spend a bunch of time updating, keeping them current, and all that goes with that.
+Right now, I have four websites, and I spend a lot of time updating them, keeping them current, and all that goes with that.
 This includes updating themes, plugins, and designs and implementing technology trends.
 It’s not easy.

 You can do this.
 You have to want to do this.
 Ready, set, go!